 What Are We Learning?

-- W.1.2: Students will write informational/explanatory texts that introduce and look at a topic and convey ideas and information clearly.
+W.1.2: Write informative/explanatory texts to examine a topic and convey ideas and information clearly.

 Language: Students will continue their work with figurative language, context clues, and the standard conventions of language this quarter.